telerik/blazor-docs/getting-started/what-you-need.md

 ### Using Static Assets

-You can add the [Telerik JS Interop file](#telerik-js-interop-file) as a [static asset](https://docs.microsoft.com/en-us/aspnet/core/razor-pages/ui-class?view=aspnetcore-3.1&tabs=visual-studio#consume-content-from-a-referenced-rcl).
-Static assets (the `_content` folder) are automatically included in the solution from the NuGet package during build, so all you need is to reference the asset as shown in the snippet below.
+You can add the [Telerik JS Interop file](#telerik-js-interop-file) as a [static asset](https://docs.microsoft.com/en-us/aspnet/core/razor-pages/ui-class?view=aspnetcore-6.0&tabs=visual-studio#consume-content-from-a-referenced-rcl).
+Static assets (the `_content` folder) are automatically included in the solution from the NuGet package during build, so all you need is to enable static assets as shown in the snippet below.
 The `_content` folder is expanded by the framework into the local NuGet cache, and the project copies it from there.

-To enable the use of static assets in your project, add the `app.UseStaticFiles();` line to the startup file of your **Server** project:
+To enable the use of static assets in your project, add the `app.UseStaticFiles();` line to the startup file of your **Server** project (by default, this line is already present):

  * `Startup.cs` for .NET 3.x and .NET 5
  * `Program.cs` for .NET 6